-Combing through the content on your site and removing some of it may seem shocking.
-But the benefits of pruning content can have a positive impact on visibility and traffic if done properly.
+Combing through the content on your site, removing it, and updating it can feel like a daunting task.
+But the benefits of auditing content can have a positive impact on visibility and traffic long-term (if done properly).

-The importance of quality content for any website is echoed in digital marketing.
-Having quality pages enhances user experience and establishes authority with search engines.
-But since “quality content” is a subjective term, how can you be sure that the content on your site is high-quality?
-The easiest way to do this is by conducting a content audit.
+So, we’ve established high-quality pages enhance user experience and demonstrate authority with search engines.
+But since “high-quality content” is a subjective term, how can you be sure that the content on your site is high-quality?
+That’s where content audits come in.

 Each method mentioned will use the SEO tool, Ahrefs.
 It is possible to use alternatives to Ahrefs, Screaming Frog, and Google Analytics for your content audit, but these are the most common and powerful tools available.
 We have no affiliation with any tool mentioned.